The Future of Remote Work: It’s All About Communication Technology

 According to Cisco , in 2022, 82% of the world's Internet traffic will be video.
 In Spring 2020, we've seen YouTube views double from the same period in 2019.

 Obviously, short, engaging TikTok videos will definitely continue to stay trendy.
+So, it’s definitely important to know how to go live on TikTok in this day and age.
 Their success can be followed not only on the phenomenally successful Chinese platform.
 Facebook's Instagram Reels and Google's YouTube Shorts are also becoming popular.

 Similarly, many teams have started to rely on short videos (or video emails ) for better and faster communication.
 With the help of a specialized screen recorder such as ScreenRec, you can capture your screen, webcam, microphone, and computer audio and share the recording instantly with anyone around the globe.
 Not only does this help you communicate with teammates across time zones, but it also enables you to make your point clear and reduce regular email back and forth.

 The share of live streams in the global content structure is also bound to grow.
-Even the most novice SMM specialists will tell you that live streams have their own magic, which increases reach and audience engagement.
+Even the most novice SMM specialists will tell you that live streams have their own magic, which increases reach and audience engagement, and can be an important part of social media management or Instagram automation.

 Again, this is something that is also gathering steam in the modern workplace.
 Many companies use live streaming platforms to bring management closer to the employees and improve virtual team building.
 If you’re not using live streams in your internal communications, you are closing a significant door of opportunity.